-Whether Russert is the “poster boy of media nepotism,” to which he’s sometimes referred, that, I’m not going to debate.
+Whether Russert is the “poster boy of media nepotism,” to which he’s sometimes referred, is not something I’m going to debate.
 But one does have to wonder of his level of sadomasochism that he would ask such a question in the presence of Pelosi’s 40 female colleagues, many of whom were among the record number of women recently elected to the U.S. Congress.

 Pelosi handled Russert’s twerpy question with class.
 While every other woman pounded him with boos, she, in all manner of calm, sweetness and smackdown, responded, “Let’s for a moment honor it as a legitimate question, although it’s quite offensive.
 You don’t realize that, I guess.”